 As summer goes on, another good itinerary runs from Juneau to Sitka, which Hoock calls the " heart of Alaska" trip.
 You’ll sail from Juneau to Tracy or Endicott arms, dropping crab pots along the way and seeing sights like Sawyer Glacier and large groups of whales.
 Then, you go on to Admiralty Monument for epic fishing, to Baranof Island for hot springs and then on to Sitka.

-No matter which area or timeframe you pick, Hoock is always happy to customize his itineraries to suit the interests of his passengers, whether that means more fishing or checking out Brewfest in Haines.
+No matter which area or timeframe you pick, Hoock is always happy to create custom itineraries to suit the interests of his passengers, whether that means more fishing or checking out Brewfest in Haines.
 "I try to position the boat for the nearest thing going on environmentally," he says, "but if someone wants to see something really specific that’s great."